SalomePlatform/adao/doc/en/ref_algorithm_DerivativeFreeOptimization.rst

 The conditional outputs of the algorithm are the following:

+  CostFunctionJAtCurrentOptimum
+    *List of values*.
+Each element is a value of the error function :math:`J`.
+    At each step, the value corresponds to the optimal state found from the beginning.

+    Example : ``JACO = ADD.get("CostFunctionJAtCurrentOptimum")[:]``

+  CostFunctionJbAtCurrentOptimum
+    *List of values*.
+Each element is a value of the error function :math:`J^b`, that is of the background difference part.
+At each step, the value corresponds to the optimal state found from the beginning.

+    Example : ``JbACO = ADD.get("CostFunctionJbAtCurrentOptimum")[:]``

+  CostFunctionJoAtCurrentOptimum
+    *List of values*.
+Each element is a value of the error function :math:`J^o`, that is of the observation difference part.
+At each step, the value corresponds to the optimal state found from the beginning.

+    Example : ``JoACO = ADD.get("CostFunctionJoAtCurrentOptimum")[:]``

+  CurrentOptimum
+    *List of vectors*.
+Each element is the optimal state obtained at the current step of the optimization algorithm.
+It is not necessarily the last state.

+    Example : ``Xo = ADD.get("CurrentOptimum")[:]``

+  IndexOfOptimum
+    *List of integers*.
+Each element is the iteration index of the optimum obtained at the current step the optimization algorithm.
+It is not necessarily the number of the last iteration.

+    Example : ``i = ADD.get("IndexOfOptimum")[-1]``

+  InnovationAtCurrentState
+    *List of vectors*.
+Each element is an innovation vector at current state.

+    Example : ``ds = ADD.get("InnovationAtCurrentState")[-1]``

+  OMA
+    *List of vectors*.
+Each element is a vector of difference between the observation and the optimal state in the observation space.

+    Example : ``oma = ADD.get("OMA")[-1]``

+  OMB
+    *List of vectors*.
+Each element is a vector of difference between the observation and the background state in the observation space.

+    Example : ``omb = ADD.get("OMB")[-1]``

   SimulatedObservationAtBackground
     *List of vectors*.
 Each element is a vector of observation simulated from the background :math:`\mathbf{x}^b`.

     Example : ``hxb = ADD.get("SimulatedObservationAtBackground")[-1]``

+  SimulatedObservationAtCurrentOptimum
+    *List of vectors*.
+Each element is a vector of observation simulated from the optimal state obtained at the current step the optimization algorithm, that is, in the observation space.

+    Example : ``hxo = ADD.get("SimulatedObservationAtCurrentOptimum")[-1]``

   SimulatedObservationAtCurrentState
     *List of vectors*.
 Each element is an observed vector at the current state,